19 Aug We are planting trees for you!

-For every ceremony booked with Coastal Ceremonies we are pledging two trees at the Hometree site in Ennistymon, Co.
+For every ceremony booked with Coastal Ceremonies we are pledging a tree at the Hometree site in Ennistymon, Co.
 Clare.
 The trees will live out their natural life and each couple can visit the site and even participate in volunteering days twice per month.

 The beauty, wisdom, service and significance of trees, in all their encouraging glory, has long been lauded.
 As trees grow, they help absorb and sink the carbon that would otherwise contribute to global heating.
 While releasing oxygen, trees purify the air.